Technology-for-the-Poorest-Billion/2024-IMMI/www/appLayout.md

 </p>

 The Data page displays the information you've input about when your last periods were.
 This means you're able to track how your cycle length changes each month.
+This data can only be accessed by you and is stored privately on the web browser.
 There's also a Clear All button in the top right corner for if you need to erase data immediately, you can.

 <p align="center">
   <img width="700" src="https://github.com/Technology-for-the-Poorest-Billion/2024-IMMI/assets/99096826/29dee5d4-0b4e-45af-87e3-51d04ccb7651">